TwitterpinterestFacebookInstagrambluesky

 Second round

-On August 7, 2006, European Space Agency, ESA, announced that during the previous week, meetings between ESA, EUMETSAT, CNES, NOAA and Starsem set the new launch attempt for the Metop satellite for October, 7, 2006.
-The processing work was jump-started in Baikonur on August 31, 2006.
+On Aug.
+7, 2006, ESA announced that during the previous week, meetings between ESA, EUMETSAT, CNES, NOAA and Starsem set the new launch attempt for the Metop satellite for Oct.
+7, 2006.
+The processing work was jump-started in Baikonur on Aug.
+31, 2006.
 NPO Lavochkin's personnel detached Fregat upper stage from the satellite transferred it to the Hall I of the assembly building at Site 112 to remove its thermal protective layers in order to re-test onboard avionics.

-Sometime at the end of September or beginning of October 2006, ESA made a request to postpone the launch from October 7, 2006, to October 10-11 and then to the 12 of October 2006, for extra checks of the spacecraft.
+Sometimes at the end of September or beginning of October 2006, ESA made a request to postpone the launch from October 7, 2006, to October 10 or 11 and then to the 12th of October, for extra checks of the spacecraft.

 October 17: Fourth launch attempt

-On Tuesday, October 17, 2006, the launch of the Soyuz-2-1a rocket from Baikonur's Site 31 was scrubbed due to a technical glitch only two minutes before a scheduled liftoff at 20:28 Moscow Time.
-However the same night, a new launch attempt was set for a backup date of October 18, 2006, at 20:28:13 Moscow Time.
+On Oct.
+17, 2006, the launch of the Soyuz-2-1a rocket from Baikonur's Site 31 was scrubbed once again due to a technical glitch only two minutes before a scheduled liftoff at 20:28 Moscow Time.
+However the same night, a new launch attempt was set for a backup date of Oct.
+18, 2006, at 20:28:13 Moscow Time.

-The launch countdown was stopped by a control system, after it failed to confirm the pressurization of the oxygen tank onboard the 3rd stage of the launch vehicle, according to the official statement by Roskosmos released on October 18, 2006.
-The pressurization of the oxygen tank was scheduled to take place at two minutes 30 seconds before the liftoff, however despite the launch operations were discontinued at that point, the countdown clock at the flight control center went on until 20 seconds before launch, resulting in erroneous reports about the scrub at T-20 seconds.
+As it transpired later, on October 17, the launch countdown was stopped by a control system, after it failed to confirm the pressurization of the oxygen tank aboard the 3rd stage of the launch vehicle, according to the official statement by Roskosmos released a day later.
+The pressurization of the oxygen tank was scheduled to take place at 2 minutes 30 seconds before the liftoff, however despite the launch operations were discontinued at that point, the countdown clock at the flight control center went on until 20 seconds before launch, resulting in erroneous reports about the scrub at T-20 seconds.
 After an analysis of the situation and additional checks, the launch personnel fixed the problem, Roskosmos said.

 October 18: Fifth launch attempt

-The latest launch took place 24 hours after it was scrubbed for the fifth time.
-Planned for Wednesday, October 18, 2006, it was postponed due to bad weather, according to Starsem.
-The payload operator Eumetsat announced that likely presence of strong winds at high altitude led to the decision to cancel the countdown Wednesday.
+Another launch attempt took place on Oct.
+18, 2006, or 24 hours after it was scrubbed for the fifth time.
+However, yet again, the launch operations had to be stopped due to bad weather, according to Starsem.
+The payload operator Eumetsat announced that likely presence of strong winds at high altitude led to the decision to cancel the preparations on October 18.

 October 19: Launch

 At 22:17 Moscow Time (18:17 GMT, 2:17 p.m.
-EDT) Jean-Yves Le Gall, Chairman and CEO of Starsem, a Russian-European joint venture, which markets the Soyuz family of rockets, declared the launch a success.
+EDT) Jean-Yves Le Gall, Chairman and CEO of Starsem, a Russian-European joint venture, which marketed the Soyuz family of rockets, declared the launch a success.

 Pre-launch processing of the payload fairing of the Soyuz-2-1b rocket in Baikonur circa January 2006.
 Credit: S. Kazak / Roskosmos